Symbol Sage Sale Banner

 whiskey Scottish

-Today, some of the most popular blended whiskeys such as Johnnie Walker, Dewars and Bells are household names not only in Scotland but throughout the world.
+Today, well-known blended whiskeys like Johnnie Walker, Dewars, and Bells are not just big in Scotland but all over the world.

 Heather